dexterlaboss/archival-rpc/README.md

 The Archival RPC is structured into two primary components for enhanced scalability and separation of concerns:

 - **RPC Server**: This is the repository you're currently viewing.
 It serves as the backbone for communication.
-- **Ingestor Module**: Located at [ingestor-kafka](https://github.com/dexterlaboss/ingestor-kafka), this component is dedicated to data ingestion.
+- **Ingestor Module**: Located at [ingestor-kafka](https://github.com/dexterlaboss/ingestor-kafka) or [ingestor-kafka-hbase](https://github.com/dexterlaboss/ingestor-kafka-hbase), this component is dedicated to data ingestion.
 By segregating data ingestion from the serving layer, we provide a scalable architecture that allows each component to scale independently based on demand.
 The ingestor module is equipped to pull full, unparsed blocks directly from a Kafka topic, with ongoing efforts to integrate GRPC support for enhanced data interchange.